reymon359/book-sentences/books/your-erroneous-zones/README.md

 Have you really lived 10,000 or more days or have you lived one day, 10,000 or more times?

+### Prejudice and Rigidity

+Rigidity is the basis of all prejudice, which means to _prejudge_... ...is based... ...on the fact that it’s easier and safer to stay with the known.

+Being spontaneous means eliminating your prejudgments and allowing yourself to meet and deal with new people and ideas.

+If you don’t trust anyone you can’t get a “handle on”; it really means you don’t trust yourself on unfamiliar grounds.

+### The “Always Having a Plan” Trap

+There is no such thing as planned spontaneity.
+It is a contradiction in terms.

+A plan is not necessarily unhealthy, but falling in love with the plan is the real neurosis.

+You may have a plan... ...and then you simply consult... ...to see where you ought to be, rather than making a new decision each day and having a strong enough belief in yourself to be able to alter the plan.

+Don’t let the plan become bigger than you.

 ## 7 Breaking the Barrier of Convention